Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 980 should theoretically be a lot better than the Radeon R9 380X overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 980 will be 23% faster than the Radeon R9 380X overall, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX 980 is a small bit (approximately 16%) more effective at anisotropic filtering than the Radeon R9 380X. (explain)
+Texel RateThe GeForce GTX 980 is a bit (more or less 16%) more effective at texture filtering than the Radeon R9 380X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison